 - Try to relax — the selection committee is probably nervous too.

 Positive interview behaviours

 Use the opportunity of an interview to give the selection committee further information about yourself and for you to learn more about the role and USC:

 - Listen and ask questions.

 - Correct any mistaken impressions gained by the selection committee from your application.

 - Volunteer relevant information to support your application.

 - Be aware of your body language (eg maintain eye contact with committee members, don't slouch, speak clearly).

-If successful, you will be telephoned by a member of the committee and will receive a letter of offer in the mail.
+If successful, you will be telephoned by a member of the committee, which will be followed by a letter of offer.

-If you have been interviewed and are unsuccessful, you will be telephoned by a member of the committee, usually within two to three weeks of interview.
+If you have been interviewed and are unsuccessful, you will be contacted by a member of the committee, usually within two to three weeks of interview.